-Business continuity planning is essential in ensuring that your organisation can cope with an incident or attack and return to 'business as usual' as soon as possible.
-An attack on a crucial contractor or supplier can also impact on business continuity.
-You can develop a basic plan, which can be implemented to cover a wide range of possible actions.
-For example, part of the plan will cover evacuation procedures, but the principles will be generally applicable for fire, flooding, or bomb threat incidents.
-This is particularly relevant for smaller operations that may not have the resources to withstand even a few days financial loss.
+Business continuity planning is essential in ensuring that your faith community can cope with an incident or attack and return to 'business as usual' as soon as possible.
+You can develop a basic plan which can be implemented to cover a wide range of possible actions.
+For example, part of the plan will cover evacuation procedures, but the principles will generally be applicable for fire, flooding or bomb threat incidents.
+This is particularly relevant for places of worship in order that they might provide the support required by the communities they represent following an attack or incident.

-The British Standards Institution (BSi) has produced a Business Continuity Management standard - BS25999 which provides further guidance on the subject of Business Continuity Plans.
+The British Standards Institution (BSi) has produced a Business Continuity Management standard - BS25999 which provides further guidance on the subject of Business continuity plans.

 Reputation and goodwill are valuable, but prone to serious and permanent damage if it turns out that you gave a less than robust, responsible and professional priority to best protecting people against attack.
-Being security minded and better prepared reassures your customers and staff that you are taking security issues seriously and could potentially deter an attack.
+Being security minded and better prepared can reassure your congregation and staff that you are taking security issues seriously.

 Do you know who your neighbours are and the nature of their business?
-Could an incident at their premises affect your operation?
+Could an incident at their premises affect your faith group?
 There is limited value in safeguarding your own premises in isolation.
 Take into account your neighbours' business plans and those of the emergency services.

-A number of organisations have adopted good practice to enhance the protective security measures in and around their premises.
+A number of faith groups have adopted good practice to enhance the protective security measures in and around their premises.
 This document identifies and complements such good practice.

-This guide recognises that commercial centres differ in many ways including, size, location, staff numbers, layout and operation and that some of the advice included in this document may have already been introduced at some locations.
+This guide recognises that places of worship differ in many ways including, size, location, staff numbers, layout and operation and that some of the advice included in this document may have already been introduced at some locations.

-For specific advice relating to your operation, contact the nationwide network of specialist police advisers known as Counter Terrorism Security Advisers (CTSAs) through your local police force.
-They are coordinated by the National Counter Terrorism Security Office (NaCTSO).
+For specific advice relating to your place of worship, contact the nationwide network of specialist police advisers known as Counter Terrorism Security Advisers (CTSAs) through your local police force.
+They are co-ordinated by the National Counter Terrorism Security Office (NaCTSO).